If you are having difficulties with our patient portal, please e-mail email@example.com for assistance.

 The sinuses are hollow cavities within the bones of the skull and face.
-They are between the eyes, behind the cheekbones and in the forehead.
-When the sinus cavities become inflamed, irritated or blocked, the result can be pain, sneezing, coughing, trouble breathing or sleeping and other issues that impact quality of life.
-ENT and Allergy Specialists offers a wide range of treatments for symptom management including Sublingual Immunotherapy and advanced endoscopic surgical procedures including Image Guided Sinus Surgery and Balloon Sinuplasty.
+They are between the eyes, behind the cheekbones, and in the forehead.
+When the sinus cavities become inflamed, irritated, or blocked, the result can be a pain, sneezing, coughing, trouble breathing or sleeping, and other issues that impact the quality of life.
+ENT and Allergy Specialists offer a wide range of treatments for symptom management including Sublingual Immunotherapy and advanced endoscopic surgical procedures including Image-Guided Sinus Surgery and Balloon Sinuplasty.

-An inflammation or swelling of the tissue lining the sinus cavities can cause the sinuses to become blocked, trapping fluids, germs, bacteria or fungi and leading to an infection.
-Symptoms of a sinus infection include headache, postnasal drip or a discolored nasal discharge, congestion, coughing, fever and fatigue, with symptoms lasting more than 10 days.
-Depending on the severity of your symptoms, your specialist may treat your sinusitis with antibiotics, decongestants, steroids or nasal irrigation sprays.
+Inflammation or swelling of the tissue lining the sinus cavities can cause the sinuses to become blocked, trapping fluids, germs, bacteria, or fungi and leading to an infection.
+Symptoms of a sinus infection include headache, postnasal drip, or a discolored nasal discharge, congestion, coughing, fever, and fatigue, with symptoms lasting more than 10 days.
+Depending on the severity of your symptoms, your specialist may treat your sinusitis with antibiotics, decongestants, steroids, or nasal irrigation sprays.
 For infections caused by nasal blockages including polyps or a deviated septum, surgery may be recommended.

-An allergic reaction to pollens, food, medications, dust mites or other triggers can lead to sinus congestion and irritation, which in turn may cause sneezing, coughing, facial pain and other symptoms.
-Your specialist will diagnose your allergy sensitivities, recommend avoidance strategies, and offer treatments which may include medications, allergy shots or sublingual immunotherapy.
+An allergic reaction to pollens, food, medications, dust mites, or other triggers can lead to sinus congestion and irritation, which in turn may cause sneezing, coughing, facial pain, and other symptoms.
+Your specialist will diagnose your allergy sensitivities, recommend avoidance strategies, and offer treatments that may include medications, allergy shots, or sublingual immunotherapy.
 Visit our Asthma and Allergy page to learn more about how we can help you.

 Nasal polyps are noncancerous growths, often in the shape of a teardrop, that hang down from the lining of the nose or sinuses.
 While small polyps may not cause symptoms, larger ones can create a blockage, leading to sinus infections, breathing problems, or a reduced sense of smell.
 Your specialist may suggest a corticosteroid spray to reduce the size of the polyp.
 In some cases, surgical removal of the polyp will be recommended.
 This can be done through an outpatient procedure.